Now delayed until 1 October 2020

 - Check the HMRC guidance / flowchart to find out if your business will be affected.

-- Check that your customer’s VAT registration / number is valid, whether the reverse charge applies, and whether they are an intermediary (likely for most builders / developers) or end user.
+- Confirm that your customer’s VAT registration / number is valid.
+Check whether the reverse charge applies.
+Establish if your customer is an intermediary (likely for most builders / developers) or end user.
 The government advise you do this by using the European Commission website.
 (Like you, we are wondering what happens after Brexit!)

 - Get your accounts system ready. (invoices must show how much VAT the customer must pay under the reverse charge scheme and/or include the appropriate wording – see HMRC guidance).